 Dr. Khetarpal says to do your research and ask:

 “Make sure they use medical-grade sterilization and high quality ink.
-Also, look for someone who gives natural results, and ask about their follow-up care policy,” Dr. Khetarpal says.
+Also, look for someone who gives natural results and ask about their follow-up care policy,” Dr. Khetarpal says.

-“The body can react to the foreign ink particles and form areas of inflamed tissue.
-If you are prone to them, the tattoo process also can leave keloid scars.”
+“Your body can react to the foreign ink particles and form areas of inflamed tissue,” Dr. Khetarpal says.
+“If you’re prone to them the tattoo process also can leave keloid scars.”

-“Once you have a reaction, it can be very difficult to treat.
-This can be avoided by doing a test area behind the ear to see if there is a reaction,” Dr. Khetarpal says.
+“Once you have a reaction it can be very difficult to treat, but this can be avoided by doing a test area behind the ear to see if there’s a reaction,” Dr. Khetarpal says.

-Other possible complications include bleeding, crusting, swelling, loss of eyelashes, severe eyelid injury, and ectropion, which occurs when the eyelid is turned away from the eyeball.
+Other possible complications include bleeding, crusting, swelling, loss of eyelashes, severe eyelid injury and ectropion (which occurs when the eyelid is turned away from the eyeball).

-According to the U.S. Food and Drug Administration, pigments also can interfere with cranial MRI scans by affecting the quality of the images.
+According to the U.S. Food and Drug Administration pigments also can interfere with cranial MRI scans by affecting the quality of the images.
 Rarely, MRI scans can cause swelling or burning in the area of a tattoo.

 “Beauty trends also change with time.
 Full lips and thick eyebrows are flooding social media these days, but this may not be the case five or 10 years from now,” Dr. Khetarpal says.
-“Always start with a minimalistic approach to look natural because less is more.”
+“Always start with a minimalistic approach to look natural — because less is more.”

 You could need multiple treatments, so make sure you talk about this with your practitioner.
 You also may need to touch up the tattoo as pigment fades with time.